 Along with the above elements of an electronic press kit, there are certain things that you need to do to ensure you get the best media coverage.

 How to create an EPK that will stand out

 The best way to beat the competition is to know everything about them.
 By understanding your competition, their strengths, and their influence in the industry, you can adapt your PR activities.
 You can craft PR strategies based on what you have seen work and what needs improvement.
 Learning from mistakes is an essential part of staying ahead of your competition.

 2) Newsworthy content

 In order to get journalists, bloggers, influencers, and other media outlets to talk about your company, you need to create newsworthy content.
 To write a newsworthy story, you should consider the timing, prominence, significance, human interest, and proximity of your announcement.

 3) The right distribution channels

 There is no point in having great content if the wrong people are looking at it.
-To find their right distribution channels, you need to research the journalist or media outlet.
+To find the right distribution channels, you need to research the journalist or media outlet.
 You also need to understand the type of content the journalist writes about as well as your target audience.
-Understanding a media professionals’ previous work allows you to tailor your message towards specific journalists, influencers, or media outlets.
+Understanding a media professional’s previous work allows you to tailor your message to specific journalists, influencers, or media outlets.

 4) Influencer marketing